6 Security

 • Understanding Azure security fundamental concepts including defense in depth, shared responsibility and zero-trust approach

-• Creating new identities in Azure Active Directory
+• Creating new identities in Entra ID

 • Improving your security posture using Microsoft Defender for Cloud

-• Enabling multi-factor authentication for Azure Active Directory
+• Enabling multi-factor authentication for Entra ID

 Every aspect of Azure involves security.
 After all, we are trusting someone else with all our data, processing, transfers and top-secret business logic.
 Luckily, Azure is designed and built from the ground up with security as a top priority, which means we can trust it, right?